clairedavid/ml_in_hep/week1/class_algs_biasV.md

   name: lec03_5_ROCdetailed
   width: 90%
 ---
  .
-How a ROC curve is constructed: the continuous variable x represents the classifier's score.
+How a ROC curve is constructed: the continuous variable $x$ represents the classifier's score.
 For a given decision threshold (green), the probabilities of True Positive P(TP) and False Positive P(FP) (or their equivalent in rates) are computed and plotted in the graph below.
-The ROC curve is the ensemble of the points (TPR, FPR) for all values of the threshold.
+The ROC curve is the ensemble of the points (TPR, FPR) for the threshold spanning all the values of $x$.
 <sub>Image: [Wikipedia](https://en.wikipedia.org/wiki/Receiver_operating_characteristic#/media/File:ROC_curves.svg)</sub>
 ```